-The NAG Life Service Recognition Award was established in 2011, as part of our 40th anniversary celebrations, to honour the outstanding achievements and service given by NAG employees and members.
+The NAG Life Service Recognition Award was established in 2011, to honour the outstanding achievements and service given by NAG employees and members.
 Founding Members are Dr Brian Ford, Dr Richard Field, Dr David Hartley and Professor Joan Walsh.

 2015 David Sayers

 As a Principal Technical Consultant at NAG, David contributed to the NAG Numerical Library effort by being involved in research, support, programming and implementation issues.
 He also assisted sales colleagues at client meetings and delivered courses on the use of the NAG from within Excel and MATLAB®.
 David worked at NAG for nearly 40 years and was part of the inception of NAG by developing the ODE (Ordinary Differential Equations) routines as part of Manchester University's contribution to the initial NAG project whilst at University.
-David gained a Ph.D. in Numerical Solution of Elliptic Partial Differential Equations, a MSc in Mathematics and Computing and a first class honours in Mathematics at the University of Manchester.
+David gained a PhD in Numerical Solution of Elliptic Partial Differential Equations, an MSc in Mathematics and Computing and a first-class honours in Mathematics at the University of Manchester.

 2014 Peter Kemp